io_uring from Userland

 42 in hex is 0x2a.
 Exact match.

-This confirms the SQE you are looking at in memory is exactly the one your program filled out.
-When the kernel finishes your read and writes a CQE, it will copy this 0x2a straight into cqe->user_data unchanged — so when you call io_uring_wait_cqe and get the completion back, you can check cqe->user_data == 42 to confirm this completion belongs to your read request and not some other operation.
+This confirms that the SQE we are looking at in memory is exactly the one our program filled out.
+When the kernel finishes our read and writes a CQE, it will copy this 0x2a straight into cqe->user_data unchanged, so when we call io_uring_wait_cqe and get the completion back, we can check cqe->user_data == 42 to confirm this completion belongs to our read request and not some other operation.

-This we see is our buffer’s address: ![[Pasted image 20260325224851.png]]
+This we see is our buffer’s address:

-in io_uring_cqe_seen we mark the cqe as consumed. note that we pass the ring object and our cqe as arguments: ![[Pasted image 20260325225553.png]] if we dissect it open:
+note that we pass the ring object and our cqe as arguments:

 IOURINGINLINE void io_uring_cqe_seen(struct io_uring *ring, struct io_uring_cqe *cqe)